Kong/docs.konghq.com/app/konnect/deployment/import.md

 1. Log in to your [{{site.konnect_saas}}](http://cloud.konghq.com/login) account.

-1. From the left navigation menu, open **Runtimes**, then open the runtime group you just updated.
+1. From the left navigation menu, open **Runtime Manager**, then open the runtime group you just updated.

 1. Look through the configuration details of any imported entities to make sure